HypothesisWorks/hypothesis/hypothesis-python/docs/packaging.rst

 Python versions
 ~~~~~~~~~~~~~~~

-Hypothesis is designed to work with a range of Python versions.
-We always support
+Hypothesis is designed to work with a range of Python versions - we support
-`all versisions of CPython with upstream support <https://devguide.python.org/#status-of-python-branches>`_,
+`all versions of CPython with upstream support <https://devguide.python.org/#status-of-python-branches>`_.
-and plan to drop Python 2 at EOL in 2020.
-We also support the latest versions of PyPy
+We also support the latest versions of PyPy for Python 3.
-for Python 3, and for Python 2 until the CPython 2 EOL.

-If you feel the need to have separate Python 3 and Python 2 packages you can, but Hypothesis works unmodified
-on either.

 ~~~~~~~~~~~~~~~~~~~~~~
 Other Python libraries